pn11/root-tools/README.md

 Run `make` here to build.
 Binary file will created in `bin`.
 Add this `bin` directory in your `$PATH`.

 ###How to uninstall
-Run `make clean` will remove all the binary files.
+Run `make uninstall` will remove all binary files, object files and *~ files.  `make clean` will remove all objects and  *~ files, without removing binaries.

 ##Programs
 ###hchain